jooby-project/jooby/md/modules.md

 ## do less and be flexible

+*Do less* might sounds confusing, but is the key to flexibility.

 A module should do as less as possible (key difference with other frameworks).
 A module for a library *X* should:

 * Bootstrap X
 * Configure X
 * Exposes raw API of X

 This means a module should NOT create wrapper for a library.
-Instead, it should provide a way to extend, configure and use the raw library.
+Instead, provides a way to extend, configure and use the raw library.

 This principle, keep module usually small, maintainable and flexible.